How to make a website compliant with Europe law?

 Protection of personal data

 One of the most high-profile requirements was the GDPR (General Data Protection Regulation) adopted in 2016, which changed a lot of things in the field of personal data collection and processing.
-The order increased the transparency of the use and collection, transmission and use of personal data.
+The order increased the transparency of personal data's use and collection, transmission and use.

 Cookies are very popular for storing data in user sessions, and services for website visit analytics are very popular on websites.